Soohyeon-Bae/PDF-tag-extractor/README.md

 This repository provides a framework for extracting text from PDF documents using Optical Character Recognition (OCR) and processing the extracted text with regular expressions to filter out unwanted information.

-updated (25.01.14) - Finding a way to improve accuracy by applying changes to the PDF processing library!
-By specifying the scanned area of the PDF, it’s possible to extract text in blocks from the desired section.

 ## Table of Contents
 - [Overview](#overview)
 - [Data Structure](#data-structure)